 Koblenz-Bernkastl-Kues-Trier-Saarburg or in reverse

-NOTE: Minimum of 40 persons needed for this trip to go-ahead
+NOTE: Minimum of 45 persons are needed for this trip to go-ahead

 It is a requirement of booking this tour with Hooked on Cycling that you have suitable travel insurance which covers you for the chosen activity and for emergency evacuation and hospital care.